petaflot/peanocode/README.md

 		 volume="275",<br>
 		 number="1",<br>
 		 pages="47--59",<br>
 		 abstract="This paper completes the analysis (begun by E.V.
 Shchepin and the author in 2008) of regular Peano curves of genus 9 in search of a curve with the minimum square-to-linear ratio.
 One-side regular Peano curves of genus 9 are considered, and, among these curves, a class of minimal curves with a square-to-linear ratio of 5 2/3 is singled out.
-A new language to describe curves is introduced which significantly simplifies the coding of these curves.",\s\s issn="1531-8605",<br>
+A new language to describe curves is introduced which significantly simplifies the coding of these curves.",<br>
+		 issn="1531-8605",<br>
 		 doi="10.1134/S0081543811080037",<br>
 		 url="http://dx.doi.org/10.1134/S0081543811080037"<br>